IIIF/website/source/event/2024/los-angeles/index.md

 {% include 2024_sponsors.html %}

+### **Travel Scholarship**

+In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the Annual Conference.
+Learn more on the [travel scholarship page]({{ site.root_url | absolute_url }}/event/2024/los-angeles/annual_conference_travel_scholarship)

 ### Call for proposals

 The IIIF Conference Program Committee [invites proposals]({{ site.root_url | absolute_url }}/news/2023/12/19/call-for-proposals-2024/) for presentation in the following formats: